-In forcing thousands to evacuate from their homes, the wildfires raging in Southern California have highlighted an important issue about natural disaster: When disaster strikes, what do you take with you?
+In forcing thousands to leave their homes, the wildfires raging from Southern California all the way up to Washington state have many people asking: When you need to evacuate, what do you take with you?
 Whether forced to leave home because of a fire, a flood, a hurricane, or a tornado, there are certain things experts recommend you take in an evacuation.

 Here are the things it's recommended you take from your home if you're ever forced to evacuate.

 For many, pets are a part of the family.
 So, it goes without saying that they should be at the top of the list when it comes to what you take with you to safety.

 To save time when an emergency strikes, the Humane Society recommends creating a pet evacuation kit in advance.
 Stock it with food for your pet and any other supplies you may need for them like a leash, carrying kennel, water, toys, and blankets.

 Although they are items we carry with us nearly every day, it can be easy to forget the basics when rushing out the door in a mandatory evacuation.
 It's important to bring forms of identification with you if you're forced to flee your home.
 Pack your driver's license, passport, and any other critical identification documents you have.
 For trans folks, that might also make sure you have any therapy letters or court-order petitions you might need to back up your request for name and gender marker changes.